JetBrains/intellij-sdk-docs/reference_guide/frameworks_and_external_apis/xml_dom_api.md

 ### Dynamic Definition
 You can extend existing DOM model at runtime by implementing `com.intellij.util.xml.reflect.DomExtender<T>`.
 Register it in "extenderClass" attribute of EP `com.intellij.dom.extender`, where "domClass" specifies DOM class `<T>` to be extended. [`DomExtensionsRegistrar`](upsource:///xml/dom-openapi/src/com/intellij/util/xml/reflect/DomExtensionsRegistrar.java) provides various methods to register dynamic attributes and children.

-If the contributed elements depend on anything other than plain XML file content (used framework version, libraries in classpath, ...), make sure to return `false` from `DomExtender#supportsStubs`.
+If the contributed elements depend on anything other than plain XML file content (used framework version, libraries in classpath, ...), make sure to return `false` from `DomExtender.supportsStubs()`.

 ### Generating DOM from existing XSD
 DOM can be generated automatically from existing XSD/DTD.
 Output correctness/completeness will largely depend on the input scheme and may require additional manual adjustments.